County Borough of Croydon: Coat of arms

 The municipal borough was granted a coat of arms on 16 October 1886 by the College of Arms, and this was inherited by the county borough.
 With its quartered shield and its complicated design, the coat of arms was in a style typical of grants to municipal corporations by Albert Woods, then Garter Principal King of Arms.

 Most of the emblems on the shield were related to the Archbishops of Canterbury, who had a palace in Croydon.
 The three choughs are associated with Thomas Becket and appear in the arms of the city of Canterbury.
 The cross crosslets came from the arms of the Diocese of Canterbury.
 The flory cross bearing three gold discs was taken from the arms of Archbishop John Whitgift.
 The embattled fesse in the fourth quarter represented a town wall and thus municipal government.

 The crest on top of the helm featured a grassy mound and heraldic fountain, for the Croydon Bourne.
 On either side was a sprig of rye-grass, for the irrigation meadows of Beddington Sewage Farm.
 The crest also contained a gold crozier, another reference to the archbishops, and a crossed sword and tilting spear for the East India Company Military Seminary at Addiscombe.

 The motto, which was in Latin, was Sanitate Crescamus ("May we grow in health").

 Some charges from these arms were used, together with some charges from the coat of arms of Coulsdon and Purley Urban District, to form the new coat of arms of the London Borough of Croydon in 1965.

+The old coat of arms can still be seen in Mitcham Road Cemetery, on the memorial to the victims of the 1961 Holtaheia Vickers Viking crash.